 A price index indicates how the prices of goods and services in a basket of goods change and whether prices are rising or falling.
 The Federal Statistical Office, for example, calculates the well-known consumer price index and other indices.

 However, there is still no price index for online print products.
 That’s why the zipcon team started a survey among online printers, resellers and conventional printers at the beginning of last year.
 The result was clear: there is a general interest in a price index for online print products.
 We have taken up this request.
 The aim of zipcon is not to make a scientific claim – it is to show a trend and to derive from this indicator how well or how badly the industry is doing.

-We have put products in the online print shopping basket that all online printers have in their portfolio and that are frequently requested at the same time.
-These are
+We have included in the online print shopping cart, products that virtually all online printers have in their portfolio and that are frequently requested at the same time.
+These are:

 - 10,000 flyers DIN A5 (4/4 coloured, 135g paper glossy),

 - 1,000 brochures DIN A4 (stitched, 32 pages including cover, 4/4 coloured, inside 115g paper matt and cover 135g paper matt) and

 - 250 business cards (double-sided dispersion varnish matt, 4/4 coloured, 300g paper matt).

 This now creates a reasonably comparable portfolio.